 Hike the falls in Akaka Falls State Park.
 The falls are dramtic and the walk is pretty and a great workout.
 Take an umbrella; rain is not uncommon.

-Visit Namaste, the white Bengal tiger, and stroll through the tropical gardens in the Pana’ewa Rainforest Zoo and Gardens.
+Stroll through the tropical gardens in the Pana’ewa Rainforest Zoo and Gardens.
 Here is a photo tour of a morning walk in the Zoo and Gardens.

 Hilo Recreation Center and Sports events - County facilities offer lots of activities including walking classes, basketball, baseball, arts and crafts classes, tennis, bowling, fishing classes, track and field, t-ball, karate, badminton, and more.
 The Hilo area has the following facilities: